Joinhack/fqueue/README.md

-Fqueue
+FQueue
 ==================================
 The fqueue for golang
+(Now don't support windows.)

 Features